moonem/Win-Loss-Prediction-on-Major-League-Soccer/README.md

 In addition to a machine learning model that predicts future match outcomes, the team will develop a Tableau dashboard that provides additional insight into the historical performance of MLS franchises, including data on win/loss records and top scorers.

-Our team decided on this project because our homne city, Austin, Texas, recently got its first MLS soccer club.
-Austin FC a new member of the Western Conference, and has had a hot start to the 2021 season.
+Our team decided on this project because our home city, Austin, Texas, recently got its first MLS soccer club.
+Austin FC, a new member of the Western Conference, has had a hot start to the 2021 season.
+We wanted to dig into the historic perforamance of rival clubs and develop a model to predict outcomes for our home team's first season.

 ## Communication Protocols